 10. What is the weather in Marietta, GA, like?

 Newcomers often list the weather as one of the reasons they move to Georgia, especially if their golf game is a top priority.
 Winters are mild, typically with highs in the 50s and 60s (with the occasional ice storm to keep things interesting), the spring is warm and delightful, and the fall is short but heavenly.
 Now, the summers, on the other hand — whew, you’ll need time to adjust to the temps and humidity if you’re not from another part of The South.
 You’re looking at hot temperatures from May well into September, plus humidity levels that often sit in the 90% range

 Editor's note: Marietta sounds amazing, right?
 But what if there was an even better Georgia city you’ve yet to uncover?
 On the PODS Blog, you can read about 11 of the Best Places to Live in Georgia.
 It just may deliver the inspiration you’re looking for.

 Moving to Marietta, GA

-When you’re ready to start shopping for a new home in Marietta or the Atlanta area, give Lindsey Ramsey a shout.
-While you’re looking, it’s a good idea to start planning how you’re going to make your move.
+When you're ready to start shopping for a new home in Marietta or the Atlanta area, give Lindsey Ramsey a shout.
+But while you’re looking, it’s a good idea to start planning how you’re going to make your move.
 If you’re short on time, check out these tips from an Atlanta mom, whose home went from listing to closing in just 24 days.
 And if you think you might rather be closer to all the big-city action, our guide to Intown Atlanta neighborhoods features some of the best places to look.